jonasjohansson/11.igem.se/pages/wiki/project/notebook.md

 Alterations on the manufacturers protocol:

-Create inserts with complementary ends to the vector, by either amplifying the vector or the inserts. a Total amount of max 200fmol DNA, with 50ng of Vector is mixed with HIFI master mix and incubated at 50°C for 15 minutes.
-Of the 20µl ligation reaction 2µl were mixed with 6µl of water and 2µl 5x KCM.
-After one minute on Ice this mix was used for transofmration by heatshock with 10µl of KCM competent cells.
+Create inserts with complementary ends to the vector, by either amplifying the vector or the inserts. a Total amount of max 200fmol DNA, with 50ng of Vector, is mixed with the HIFI master mix and incubated at 50°C for 15 minutes.
+Of the 20µl ligation reaction, 2µl were mixed with 6µl of water and 2µl 5x KCM.
+After one minute on Ice, this mix was used for transformation by heat-shock with 10µl of KCM competent cells.

 [HIFI cloning.pdf](https://www.notion.so/43f62212507445a992050f386b8c1095#629d112231354c7fbcc17f2f6b5032bf)

-## Fluorescence spectrometry
+### Fluorescence spectrometry

 [Fluorescence Spectrometry Method.pdf](https://www.notion.so/43f62212507445a992050f386b8c1095#194d585bda674cac9686cb525905c51f)

-## Flow cytometry
+### Flow cytometry

 [Flow Cytometry Protocol.pdf](https://www.notion.so/43f62212507445a992050f386b8c1095#14e32e9104a849429f99f61ca4ca21da)

-## Absorbance spectrometry
+### Absorbance spectrometry

 [Absorbance Spectrometry.pdf](https://www.notion.so/43f62212507445a992050f386b8c1095#1e1f275b5c914b03b5e6033de7babdca)

-## KCM Competent Cells
+### KCM Competent Cells

 [KCM Competent Cells Protocol.pdf](https://www.notion.so/43f62212507445a992050f386b8c1095#499afaa82e6148e6b6ddb1254ce206b7)

-## Westernblot
+### Westernblot

 [WESTERN-BLOT-Amans-protocol.pdf](https://www.notion.so/43f62212507445a992050f386b8c1095#f7bcb8f4770f481a890c96fcfdc13ce7)

-## Overlap Extension
+### Overlap Extension

 [OE-PCR protocol.pdf](https://www.notion.so/43f62212507445a992050f386b8c1095#cdb71d9b40764019a5f05b54d6022e5c)